uic-library/Python-Pandas-Numpy/index.md

 ## Workshop goals
-- Understand data and identify ways to work with it using libraries.
+- To understand how to use Pandas and Numpy to work with data.